notnews/unreadable_news/README.md

-# Readable News: How Readable is American News?
+# Unreadable News: How Readable is American News?

 "[M]ore than half of Americans between the ages of 16 and 74 (54%) read below the equivalent of a sixth-grade level."